Police say 4 people fatally shot on Chicago-area subway train

-FOREST PARK, Ill. — (AP) — Four people were killed Monday in a shooting on a subway train outside Chicago, police said.
+FOREST PARK, Ill. — (AP) — A shooting on a subway train outside Chicago on Labor Day morning left four people dead, police said.

 Three people were pronounced dead at the Forest Park station, an above-ground stop on the Chicago Transit Authority's Blue Line.
 The fourth victim died at a hospital.